tinfoilcipher/simple-monitoring-server/README.md

 # Simple Monitoring Tool

 A simple monitoring tool that will periodically check for IP connectivity using ICMP (ping) and HTTP connectivity to web services using Python's requests library.
-Logs are printed to a simple web page and alerts are sent to a named email address via SMTP.
-This application is designed to be as straight forward as possible and provide basic monitoring functionality to a very small office or homelab where the costs of setting up a large monitoring infrastructure are too high or otherwise not attractive.
+Logs are printed to a basic web page and alerts are sent to a named email address via SMTP.
+This application is designed to be as straight forward as possible and provide basic monitoring functionality to a very small office or homelab where the costs of setting up a large monitoring infrastructure are too high or too time consuming.

 ## Running